 It is expected that all applicants and employees can teach and supervise fluently in English or Danish.
-Additionally, we expect that non-native Danish speaking employees will be able to supervise and correct exams in Danish at a professional level after three years of employment at the department.
-Furthermore, they should be able to teach in Danish after five years of employment.
+In addition to this, we expect that none-native Danish speaking employees can supervise and correct exams in Danish on a professional level after having been employed for three years at the department.
+Furthermore, they should be able to teach in Danish after having been employed for five years at the department.
 This applies especially when promoting associate professors to full professors.
 The department provides resources for learning Danish.